ScriptFUSION/Mapper/README.md

 ```

  1. `$strategy` &ndash; Primary strategy.
- 2. `$handler` &ndash; Exception handler that receives the thrown exception as its first argument.
+ 2. `$handler` &ndash; Exception handler that receives the thrown exception as its first argument and data as its second.
  3. `$expression` &ndash; Fallback expression.

 #### Examples